Elizabeth Keiffer

 The Ph.D. in Business Administration with an area of study in Information Systems is designed to produce a graduate with an understanding of the necessary subject matter required to contribute educational and research expertise to the field of information systems.

 The program also offers a graduate certificate in Enterprise Systems to provide graduate students with knowledge and experience in information systems used in modern enterprise environments.
-The certificate includes four concentrations to allow students to focus on one facet of information systems.
+The certificate includes four tracks to allow students to focus on one facet of information systems.

 Requirements for M.I.S. with Blockchain Enterprise Systems Management Concentration